-Announcing our first webinar in a professional development series, developed for physicians, hospital administrators and risk managers, attorneys, and insurers, in the collaborative continuum, which includes informed patient choice, disclosure, patient-physician cooperation to promote healing and patient safety, and compensation, as appropriate.
-Future webinar dates to be announced soon.
+In July, 2011, we held our first webinar in a professional development series, developed for physicians, hospital administrators, risk managers, attorneys, and insurers, on the subject of the collaborative continuum, which includes informed patient choice, disclosure, patient-physician cooperation to promote healing and patient safety, and compensation, as appropriate.
+Additional webinar dates will be announced soon.

 Civil Collaborative Law Symposium: Bringing Healing to Law and Medicine, April 7, 2010, San Francisco, CA, pre-conference program immediately before the ABA DR Conference